 - Preheat oven to 375 F. Have ready a parchment lined baking sheet.

 - Combine flour with baking soda in small bowl; set aside.
+Alternatively, just skip this step and make everything in one bowl.
+Directions for that in the notes.

 - Beat the margarine (or salted butter) with sugars in large bowl with electric mixer until blended, about 2 minutes.
 Beat in vanilla, egg and salt.
 Beat in flour mixture on low speed just until blended.
 Stir in chips.